 In 1999, with the arrival of the Africanized Honey Bee (AHB) or so-called “Killer Bee” in the Antelope Valley, the District included limited control of AHB’s to our services.
 After reviewing the program in 2017, the Board of Trustees determined that the bee program was a distraction from the primary focus of mosquito surveillance and abatement – especially given the spread of invasive Aedes aegypti and the threat of diseases like Zika virus, dengue fever and yellow fever in California.

 Bees are very beneficial and are a vital part of the ecosystem.
-Most of the times people encounter swarms of bees that cluster on a tree branch (see picture).
+Most of the time, people encounter swarms of bees that cluster on a tree branch (see picture).
 These are bees that are resting and are usually not aggressive and will move on within a day or two if left alone.
-We recommend residents contact either a beekeeper (www.avbeekepers.com) or a licensed pest control operator, if they have a problem.
+We recommend residents contact either a beekeeper (www.avbeekepers.com) or a licensed pest control operator if they have a problem.